Composite Manufacturing of UH-60 Tail Fins at Corpus Christi Army Depot

 |0

-This work, Composite Manufacturing of UH-60 Tail Fins at Corpus Christi Army Depot [Image 4 of 4], by Kathleen Pettaway-Clarke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Composite Manufacturing of UH-60 Tail Fins at Corpus Christi Army Depot, by Kathleen Pettaway-Clarke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.